ikechukwu25/Kubernetes-Monitoring-Stack/Monitoring/nfs-persistence.md

 # NFS Persistence (Grafana + Prometheus) — Kubernetes Monitoring Stack

-This document explains how I added **NFS-backed persistence** to the monitoring stack in this repository (kube-prometheus-stack: Prometheus, Grafana, Alertmanager) running on a kubeadm-built Kubernetes cluster (RHEL 9).
+This document explains how I added **NFS-backed persistence** to the monitoring stack running on a kubeadm-built Kubernetes cluster (RHEL 9).

 > [ image ]
 > *(Screenshot idea: Grafana + Prometheus running in the `monitoring` namespace)*